moralescastillo/mysite/_posts/2024-03-29-trans-gran-canaria.md

 I used the bottleneck as an opportunity to take out my jacket and finally acknowledge that it was getting cold.
 I eventually made it to the top by swinging from the branches of trees, reminiscent of my early relatives in the evolutionary path.
 Upon reaching the summit, we found that our shoes were now considerably heavier due to the added mud on our soles.
 It felt like Kangoo jumps, but without the bouncing.

 On the way down, watching every step as we gained speed on the descent, it occurred to me: the weather in Las Palmas and Maspalomas, both coastal cities, is nothing like up in the hilly inner parts of the island.
 With these thoughts and my gloves, shorts, and jacket all wet, I realized we were in for a hell of a day.
-As we approached the aid stations in the town of Teror, I jokingly remarked to one of the volunteers, "No wonder this place is called Terror."
+As we approached the aid stations in the town of Teror, I jokingly remarked to one of the volunteers, "No wonder this place is called *Terror*."
 The volunteer smiled and kindly handed me some water.
 My notes read 31.4 km and 1580m of cumulative ascent so far.

 ### Murphy's Law